sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 		- Panpsychism
 			- Idealism

+#### Enlightenment
+- Proposition that both terrestrial and astronomical phenomena can be explained by the same laws (physics) → some (inc. Hobbes) conclude that all natural phenomena can be described by mathematical physics; *everything is physical*
-Hobbes - first to articulate a computational theory of thought
+	- Hobbes - first to articulate a computational theory of thought
--
+- Physicalism/Materialism